lbl-srg/funnel/README.md

 ### Installing

-The Python binding is delivered as a package named `funnel`.
+The Python binding is delivered as a package named `pyfunnel`.

-The package is not published on PyPI but can be installed from GitHub with `pip git+https://github.com/lbl-srg/funnel.git`.
+The package is not published on PyPI but can be installed from GitHub with `pip git+https://github.com/lbl-srg/funnel.git@master`.

 For development, additional dependencies are needed and can be installed with `pip install -r requirements.txt`.

 ### Main Functions

 The software is primarily intended to be used by means of a Python binding.
-The module `pyfunnel` provides the following functions:
+The package `pyfunnel` provides the following functions:

   * `compareAndReport`: calls `funnel` binary with list-like objects as `x`, `y` reference and test values.
     Outputs `errors.csv`, `lowerBound.csv`, `upperBound.csv`, `reference.csv`, `test.csv`